 What is amniocentesis?

-Amniocentesis is a procedure whereby a sample of fluid is removed from the amniotic sac for analysis.
-The amniotic sac is in the uterine cavity.
+Amniocentesis is a procedure wherein a sample of fluid is removed from the amniotic sac for analysis.
+The amniotic sac is found within the uterine cavity.
 The amniotic sac is the fluid-filled structure inside a pregnant woman's uterus within which the baby lives.
 Fetal cells, proteins, and fetal urine freely move within this sac.

 During amniocentesis, fluid is removed by placing a long needle through the abdominal wall into amniotic sac.
 Sometimes, the woman's skin is injected first with a local anesthetic, but this is not usually necessary.
 The amniocentesis needle is typically guided into the sac with the help of ultrasound imaging performed either prior to or during the procedure.
 Once the needle is in the sac, a syringe is used to withdraw the clear amber-colored amniotic fluid, that resembles urine.
-The volume of fluid withdrawn depends upon the age of the fetus and the reason for the testing.
+The volume of fluid withdrawn depends upon the age of the fetus and the reason for the procedure.

-The fluid can then be sent for evaluation of fetal lung maturity, genetic evaluation, evidence of spina bifida (a birth defect in spinal cord development) or other neural-tube defects, the presence of infection, or fetal chromosome analysis.
-Chromosomes are structures that contain all of the genetic information in our cells.
-The amniotic fluid contains numerous free-floating fetal cells that can be grown in the laboratory.
+The fluid can then be sent for evaluation of fetal lung maturity, genetic evaluation, evidence of spina bifida (a birth defect in spinal cord development) or other neural-tube defects, the presence of infection, or fetal chromosomal analysis.
+Chromosomes are structures which contain all of the genetic information within our cells.
+Amniotic fluid contains numerous free-floating fetal cells that can be grown in the laboratory.
 When these cells multiply and reach a certain number, their chromosomes are extracted and analyzed.
-It takes about two weeks to perform chromosome analysis.
-The fluid also contains proteins, minerals and other compounds that can be tested, and these studies may take 1 to 7 days to perform.
+It takes approximately two weeks to perform chromosomal analysis.
+The fluid also contains proteins, minerals and other compounds that can be tested.
+These additional studies may require 1 to 7 days to perform.
 Data obtained from amniotic fluid can help women make informed decisions regarding their pregnancies.

-For most patients, amniocentesis is a fairly quick and comfortable procedure.
+For most patients, amniocentesis is a fairly rapid and comfortable procedure.
 Some women experience uterine cramping after the procedure.
-They may also feel faint during or after the test.
+They may also feel faint during or following the test.